If you are or are about to be a realtor, you probably would like to know more about real estate lead costs.

-The average cost per click is $2.88, and the average conversion rate is 5.13%, and the average cost per lead is $29.40 for the real estate industry (source).
+The average cost per click is $2.88, the average conversion rate is 5.13%, and the average cost per lead is $29.40 for the real estate industry (source).

 The Real Estate Lead Cost of Push Notifications

 For the lead costs of push notifications, I had my reservations in my article about prospecting rates since my calculation resulted in a cost per lead of ridiculously low $0.70.

 This might be true since the costs per click start at $0.1 per click (source).